Applicants: Applications for 2018 admissions are closed. Applications for 2019 admissions will open August 15, 2018.

 It is difficult to work while attending this graduate program.
 If you do need to work while attending graduate school, check out our distance education option.

-- A bachelor's degree in communication sciences or completion of pre-master's leveling courses at TWU or another university.
+- A bachelor's degree in communication sciences or a bachelor's degree out-of-field and completion of pre-master's leveling courses at TWU or another university.
 You may apply before these are completed as long as the degree or leveling courses will be completed before graduate coursework begins.